-- Check Full Gable Wall to create a gable with a ridge centered above the selected wall(s). - Check High Shed/Gable Wall for the side walls or the wall under the high side of a shed roof. - You can also select a wall and click the to Hip Wall(s) 🔂 edit button.
+- Check Full Gable Wall to create a gable with a ridge centered above the selected wall(s).

+- Check High Shed/Gable Wall for the side walls or the wall under the high side of a shed roof.

+- You can also select a wall and click the

+Change to Gable Wall(s) and edit button,

+or change it back by clicking the Change

+to Hip Wall(s) and edit button.